slimtoolkit/slim/README.md

 ## RECENT UPDATES

-Latest version: 1.40.3 (7/13/2023)
+Latest version: 1.40.4 (8/25/2023)

-The 1.40.3 release adds the next version of the `debug` command with support for kubernetes.
+The 1.40.4 release update the `debug` command improving its support for kubernetes and enhancing the overall debugging experience.

 For more info about the latest release see the [`CHANGELOG`](CHANGELOG.md).